For your Home

 If you’ve even been stung by a bee or wasp, you know it hurts.
 But what you didn’t know, initially, is how your body would react.
 Venom from bee and wasp stings can cause reactions ranging from mild to severe.
 In some cases, a sting can induce an anaphylactic reaction, which could be life-threatening, although it is rare.
-Our experts weigh in on bee and wasp stings, particularly around how you'll react to a sting.
+Our bee removal experts weigh in on bee and wasp stings, particularly around how you'll react to a sting.

 The venom in bee stings is different from the venom in wasp stings.
 Without getting too scientific, let’s just say they don’t share all of the same major allergen components.
 For example, the component melittin in bee venom may cause a reaction in some people, whereas the component antigen 5 in wasp venom will not.
 This is good news for the majority of people, however, some people will experience an allergic reaction to both.